nicinabox/lets-split-guide/assembly.md

 ## Duckle29's socketed version

-- For Duckle29's socketed version of the let's split, refer to the assmebly instructions [here](assembly-sockets.md)
+- For Duckle29's socketed version of the let's split, refer to these [assembly instructions](assembly-sockets.md)

 ## Helpful references